arvados/l7g-ml/PublicDataExamples/README.md

 * Uses Harvard PGP Data

-* Step 1: Processing/Filtering Data for Model</li>
+* <h4>Step 1: Processing/Filtering Data for Model</h4> </li>

 * Will create filtered 1-hot encoded X data and corresponding y data you can use for your modeling work (for a given Blood Type) where in the X matrix each tile variant is represented by 2 columns: if the tile variant is present in 1 (1st column) or 2 (2nd column) phases at that tile location.</li>

 * python loadingPGPBloodType_zygosity.py pgpdatabase.db tiledata.npy pathdata.npy allnames.txt A
 * python loadingPGPBloodType_zygosity.py PGPDATABASE TILEDGENOMES TILEINFO SAMPLENAMES BLOODTYPE

-* Step 2: Running Modeling
+* <h4>Step 2: Running Modeling</h4>
 * Will create a GLM model using Adaptive Lasso Regularization X and y data (X data is sparse matrix so given as values and row and column coordinates).
-Output will be non-zero coefficents and tile location information for "choosen tiles" that correspond to those non-zero coefficents for minimum and std of given metric and related plots
+Output will be non-zero coefficents and tile location information for "chosen tiles" that correspond to those non-zero coefficents for minimum and std of given metric and related plots
 * Rscript ../GLM/src/glmnetAdaptive.r X.npy Xr.npy Xc.npy y.npy pathdataOH.npy oldpath.npy varvals.npy A class
 * Rscript ../GLM/src/glmnetAdaptive.r filteredtiles_nonzerovals filteredtiles_rows filteredtiles_columns classdata tileinfo oldtileinfo tilevariantvalues bloodtypeforclassification metricforglm

-* Step 3: Annotating Tile Variants
+* <h4>Step 3: Annotating Tile Variants</h4>
 * In the output files from Step2, you will get a path and step and variant for tiles with non-zero coefficents.
 You can use the following to look up these to get the corresponding HGVS annotation.
+You must convert tile and step to the hex representation since that is how they are stored in the tile library.
 If a step and path is marked as NA, it means that it is a PCA component and not a tile.
 Note: For this you will need to use a different docker container.
 The dockerfile located here: /l7g-ml/Dockerfiles/get_hgvs .
 It will install everything including placing the needed python code in the usr/bin.
 Tile ID is give by path.00.step.variant+span.
-Span is usually1.
-The output the Step2 is tile variant + 2 - so subtract 2 before entering into the tile searcher.
-We add +2 so that all tile variants are over 0 (originallyskipped tiles are marked with -1 and no call tiles are marked with -2).
+Span is usually 1.
+The output of Step 2 is tile variant +2, so subtract 2 before entering into the tile searcher.
+We add 2 so that all tile variants are over 0.

-* python ./usr/bin/tilesearcher.py 0001.00.0000.00b+1 /keep/by_id/ee5b90cf2d5f3573e6d455ab56e15cdf+761/hg38.fa.gz /keep/by_id/25600bbdd87544fd04e678c857c085f5+129096 /keep/by_id/7deca98a5827e1991bf49a96a0087318+233/assembly.00.hg38.fw.gz
+* python ./usr/bin/tilesearcher.py 01c4.00.0389.000+1 /keep/by_id/ee5b90cf2d5f3573e6d455ab56e15cdf+761/hg38.fa.gz /keep/by_id/25600bbdd87544fd04e678c857c085f5+129096 /keep/by_id/7deca98a5827e1991bf49a96a0087318+233/assembly.00.hg38.fw.gz
+NC_000009.12:g.133273813C>T
+root@69e9161a22db:/# python ./usr/bin/tilesearcher.py 01c4.00.0389.001+1 /keep/by_id/ee5b90cf2d5f3573e6d455ab56e15cdf+761/hg38.fa.gz /keep/by_id/25600bbdd87544fd04e678c857c085f5+129096 /keep/by_id/7deca98a5827e1991bf49a96a0087318+233/assembly.00.hg38.fw.gz

+Ouput may look like the following:
+NC_000009.12:g.133273813C>T   -> HGVS annotation for https://www.ncbi.nlm.nih.gov/snp/rs505922

+If Output is empty - it means there is no variant present.
+It may indicate variant is on the most common tile and lack of that variant is what it is using.
+You can check it by checking the 0th tile variant to see if a variant is present
+NC_000009.12:g.=

 * python ./usr/bin/tilesearcher.py TILEID REF TILELIB ASSEMBLY

 <h3>PCA Example</h3>